Inside LA - The Los Angeles Lowdown

 And old String Bean?
 He married a Hollywood starlet and invested in a Las Vegas casino.
 He’s famous for being the one who gave the name ‘The Strip’ to the main Las Vegas drag with the big casinos, naming it after the Sunset Strip, in what’s now West Hollywood, where all the illegal gambling shops in Los Angeles were at that time.
 He died in 1960, in the arms of his third wife, a brothel owner.

-So, while many of these men’s names have faded from memory, yet the Los Angeles that they inhabited is still present around us – in the Millennium Biltmore Hotel, the Crossroads of the World and the Sunset Strip – if you know where to look.
-We talk about some of these characters, and visit some of their haunts, on our DTLA Murder Mystery Ghost Tour, at 6pm, every Saturday night.
+So, while many of these men’s names have faded from memory, yet the Los Angeles that they inhabited is still present around us – in the Millennium Biltmore Hotel, at the Crossroads of the World and along the Sunset Strip – if you know where to look.
+We talk about some of these characters, and visit some of their favorite haunts, on our DTLA Murder Mystery Ghost and Sunset Strip tours.

 If you have any feedback on Gamblers & Rum-Runners: Prohibition in LA please email us or reach out on social media, we’d love to hear from you.